SatyamV7/webBackground/README.md

 ## How to use webBg API

-- Paste The following code in your HTML file :
+- Copy/Paste The following code in your HTML file :

 ```
 <script src="https://satyamv7.github.io/webBackground/index.js"></script>